mia-platform/documentation/docs/console/console-extensibility/activation.md

 An extension registered on a Company can be activated to be used in the Console.
 Activation can occur in contexts defined by the extension and can only be done if you have the role of Company Owner on the Company on which the extension is registered.

-The activation can be done using the API `POST /api/extensibility/tenants/{tenantId}/extensions/{extensionId}/activation` that can be accessed via the API Portal under the tags `Companies` or `Extensibility`.
+The activation can be done using the API `POST /api/extensibility/tenants/{tenantId}/extensions/{extensionId}/activation` that can be accessed via miactl `extensions activate` command or via the API Portal under the tags `Companies` or `Extensibility`.

 **Path Params**
 - `tenantId`: insert the tenant ID of the Company on which the extension to activate is registered